 UAE has established itself as an economic hub in the MENA Region.
 Investors are presented with numerous options on how to enter the UAE market.
 Some establish their own companies while others opt to enjoy the market reputation, existing processes, and manpower of established companies in the UAE through mergers or acquisitions.
 Due diligence investigation is a great tool to analyze the potential pay-off and risks of investments.
-It enables the decision makers to have a certain level of understanding of the company to make informed decisions and chart the course of transactions.
-While financial due diligence may yield impressive numbers, having a full legal due diligence is equally important to ensure that buyer is getting a comprehensive understanding of risks and liabilities.
+It enables the decision-makers to have a certain level of understanding of the company to make informed decisions and chart the course of transactions.
+While financial due diligence may yield impressive numbers, having a full legal due diligence is equally important to ensure that the buyer is getting a comprehensive understanding of risks and liabilities.

 What does a legal due diligence investigation usually cover?